Coherent-Partners/spark-ts-sdk/docs/authentication.md

 ```

 Note that `JwtConfig` is simply an extension of `Spark.Config`.
 So other client options
 can be specified as well if needed.
-In short, Spark will automatically try to extract
+In short, the SDK will automatically try to extract
-the base URL and tenant name from the bearer token.
+settings like the base URL and tenant name from the token.

-So, there's no need to provide them when creating a `SparkClient` instance.

 ## Client Credentials Grant

 The [OAuth2.0 client credentials grant][oauth2] is the preferred way to handle user authentication
 and authorization in the Spark platform.
-To use this grant, you need to provide the
+To use this grant, you should provide both the
-client ID and secret or the path to the JSON file containing the credentials.
+client ID and secret or the path to the JSON file containing them.

 Using the client ID and secret directly: